drlaurenwasson/Compute_Clustering/bcbio-nextgen/Basic-bcbionextgen.md

 Bc-bio can perform multiple kinds of analysis.
 Let's look at bulk-RNA-seq:

 To run bulk RNA-seq you need to create two files:
 1) A .csv file that contains metadata information for your samples.
-I have linked an example here
+I have linked an example [HERE](drlaurenwasson/Compute_Clustering/bcbio-nextgen/xtrop_xen10_test_submission.csv)